moodle-an-hochschulen/moodle-block_course_overview_campus/README.md

 Moodle 2.4+ Features
 ====================
 In contrast to previous Moodle versions, Moodle 2.4 added some features to the moodle core block_course_overview:
 - In block_course_overview in Moodle 2.4+, a user is able to sort his course list by drag and drop.
-I decided to not adopt this feature for block_course_overview_campus because I think this would be conflict with the filtering / hiding feature and confuse users.
+I decided to not adopt this feature for block_course_overview_campus because I think this would conflict with the filtering / hiding feature and confuse users.
 In block_course_overview_campus, the course list remains sorted by full course name.
+- In block_course_overview in Moodle 2.4+, a user is able to limit the length of his course list with a block setting.
+I decided to not adopt this feature for block_course_overview_campus because I think this would conflict with the filtering / hiding feature and confuse users.
+In block_course_overview_campus, the course list always shows all courses which have passed the selected course filters.
 - In block_course_overview in Moodle 2.4+, the administrator can configure the block to show Metacourse children.
 I decided to not adopt this feature for block_course_overview_campus because we have no need for this.
 If you need this feature, please let me know on https://github.com/moodleuulm/moodle-block_course_overview_campus/issues
 - In block_course_overview in Moodle 2.4+, the administrator can configure the block to show a welcome message.
 I decided to not adopt this feature for block_course_overview_campus because we have no need for this.
 If you need this feature, please let me know on https://github.com/moodleuulm/moodle-block_course_overview_campus/issues
 - In block_course_overview in Moodle 2.4+, course news are grouped by modules and each module can be collapsed / expanded.
 I decided to stick with the behaviour of block_course_overview_campus to collapse / expand course news as a whole, but I added some nice icons for each module to the course news list.